PHOTOS: After The Storm, Haitians In The Bahamas Depend On The Kindness Of Strangers

 toggle caption

-The border patrol rounds up undocumented Haitian immigrants in Nassau on September 30.
+The border patrol rounds up undocumented Haitian immigrants in Nassau on Sept.
+30. Two days later, Prime Minister Hubert Minnis announced that Haitians in the Bahamas without documentation would be deported.

 Cheryl Diaz Meyer for NPR

-Note: Editor's note: This story includes images that some readers may find disturbing.